 I do love a great Irish Bed & Breakfast.
 In a B&B the céad míle fáilte (hundred thousand welcomes) is evident the moment you walk in the door.

 My first trip to Ireland, solo, I entered a B&B near Shannon.
 My hostess took one look at my cold, wet self -it was November and I'd come from the Cliffs of Moher- took me straight to my room, started to draw a hot bath and delivered tea and biscuits a few moments later.
 No matter how nice a hotel, you don't get that kind of service.

 No two Bed & Breakfasts are alike.
-One may be in a fabulous Georgian Manor, while another may be purpose built with spacious rooms and ensuite baths, and yet another may be an expanded family home with cozy rooms.
+One may be in a fabulous manor house, while another may be purpose built with spacious rooms and ensuite baths, and yet another may be an expanded family home with cozy rooms.

 But they all have one thing in common- a personal touch that can make your Ireland vacation magical.
 Not only is the B&B owner your host, they are also your tour guide, restaurant critic and insider into local activities.